Yuzhe98/galpy/Possible-galpy-extensions.md

     - [x] Basis function expansions, w/ a way to compute them for a given potential.
 For example, [Hernquist & Ostriker](http://adsabs.harvard.edu/abs/1992ApJ...386..375H) (**done!** in [SeaifanAladdin/SCF](https://github.com/SeaifanAladdin/galpy/tree/SCF))
     - [x] !Basis function expansions for the disk (see Binney & Tremaine); for axisymmetric potentials this could potentially be done using a modification of the method of Dehnen & Binney (1998): use approximate rho(R,z) = f(R) h(z) and solve Poisson equation for their Phi_ME using SCF. (**done!** in [jobovy/diskscf](https://github.com/jobovy/galpy/tree/diskscf))
     - [x] A three-Miyamoto-Nagai disk approximation to an exponential disk from [Smith et al. (2015)](http://arxiv.org/abs/1502.00627)
-- [ ] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally
+- [x] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally (**done** as part of [#447](https://github.com/jobovy/galpy/pull/447))
 - [x] Wrapper that allows mass growth over time (**done!**, see cases of the new WrapperPotential classes)
-- [ ] General mass/amplitude growth wrapper that uses a basis expansion or spline of the 1D growth to support arbitrary growth histories
+- [ ] General mass/amplitude growth wrapper that uses a basis expansion or spline of the 1D growth to support arbitrary growth histories; or use numba to pass an arbitrary function to C?
+Like in `wendy`
 - [ ] !Add rotation, tumbling, and movement of center of potential more generally as a wrapper around other potentials
 - [ ] !Add rotation, tumbling, and movement of center of potential more generally as a wrapper around other potentials in a sensible way in C
 - [ ] Add general methods to return forces in rectangular coordinates (building them from the standard Rforce,zforce,phiforce).